kotanna/The-Corner-of-Health-and-Wealthy/README.md

 # The Corner of Health & Wealthy: Is the World Getting Better?
-This project was completed at University of New Hampshire for DATA803: Introduction to Analytics Applications (Summer 2018).
 A summary of the project and its outcome is available at [saisenberg.com](https://saisenberg.com/projects/world-progress.html).

 ---